diku-dk/staffeli/docs/source/architecture.rst

     hierarchy, until a matching cache entry is found, if any. ``staffeli`` eventually gives up at ``/``, if not earlier.

+    This walk is useful if you would like to find some containing cache entry while deep inside the file system hierarchy (e.g., find the course while marking a submission).

   * By default, the path is set to ``.`` i.e., the current working directory.

 Cachable entities which have no backing cache entry yet, should simply not call the constructor.

-The filesystem walk is useful if you would like to find some containing cache entry while deep inside the file system hierarchy (e.g., find the course while marking a submission).